By Emerson Williams

 With freelancing, setting an appropriate rate for the quantity and quality of the work you do is important.
 Finding a rate that covers your expenses, labour and end product—while still meeting your customers budget—is key to longevity in your respected field.

 According to Creative Ladder, a nonprofit organization for diverse creatives, an effective method to set your rate is by using full-time salaries as a base and increasing from there.
-The organization recommends finding salaries of a full-time position and then multiplying the hourly rate by five or ten times.
-As running your own business requires more tasks, it allows you as a freelancing creative to charge more per hour.
+The organization recommends finding salaries of a full-time position and then multiplying the hourly rate by five or 10 times.
+Running your own business requires more tasks so as a freelancing creative, you can charge more per hour.

-Noble said every new freelancer should prioritize their earnings being realistic with compensation.
+Noble wants every new freelancer to prioritize their earnings by being realistic with compensation.

 “A lot of artists who are younger think that they can charge an hourly minimum wage and that just doesn’t make sense.
 Especially if you’re in school for any sort of art degree,” she said.

 Many creatives’ careers naturally find their ways to them.
-This seems to be the case for stop-motion animator and illustrator Jus Soucy who has a dedicated fan base of over 26,000 YouTube subscribers.
+This is the case for stop-motion animator and illustrator Jus Soucy who has a dedicated fan base of over 26,000 YouTube subscribers.

 Martin said that good bookkeeping and organizational skills can help you save money later.